kiesraad/abacus/documentatie/flowcharts/data-entry-forms.md

     warning-cur-page -- no --> go-to-next-page
 ```

-Note that if there is a warning and the user changes the input, they should no longer have the option to accept the warning.
+- If there is a warning and the user changes the input, they should no longer have the option to accept the warning.
 They need to click "Next" first, to validate the changed input.
+- Currently, only error F.204 can trigger on a previous page such that the user is redirected to that page.

 ## Navigate away from page